Skip to content

 Benefits to Feature in the Customer Advisory Board Invitation

 CAB members will also enjoy developing deeper relationships with members of your leadership team – tell them about this exposure.
-They may already interact with your senior sales and service personnel, but giving them an opportunity to converse with your entire C-suite (most of which should be in attendance) will build their confidence in your organization.
+They may already interact with your senior sales and service personnel, but allowing them to converse with your entire C-suite (most of which should be in attendance) will build their confidence in your organization.
 They will also feel more comfortable raising concerns or issues with your senior team and hopefully make you aware of potential problems before it’s too late.

 Selling Customer Advisory Board Perks in your Invitation Letter

-While these are the primary benefits to your Customer Advisory Board members, let’s not overlook some other reasons they may welcome the opportunity.
+While these are the primary benefits to your Customer Advisory Board members, let’s not overlook other reasons they may welcome the opportunity.

 Dinners at a popular restaurant, tours of a local landmark, golf, massages, and a boat ride along the city coastline – these are all great social events our clients have offered in conjunction with their CABs.

-Sure, this increases the cost but this is also where new relationships are established, deals are made, and serious goodwill is generated.
+Sure, this increases the cost, but this is also where new relationships are established, deals are made, and serious goodwill is generated.

-These are exciting elements of the CAB that your prospective members should be made aware of in the invitation letter.
+These are exciting elements of the CAB that your prospective members should be aware of in the invitation letter.

 Additional Points for the Customer Advisory Board Invitation